 Spekboom (Portulacaria Afra) is a succulent plant found in South Africa.
-It is indigenous to the Eastern Cape province and has been deemed as a miracle plant by many.
+One of the many Spekboom facts is that it is indigenous to the Eastern Cape province and has been deemed as a miracle plant by many.
 It is a bright green, small-leaved plant with a contrasting red stem found in Southern Africa that seems ordinary but don’t be fooled – it is a very special plant!

 Interesting Facts About the Spekboom Plant & Its Uses